 If you don’t ask influencers, you won’t get anywhere!

-Grow through Affiliates.
+Grow through Affiliates/Partners.
 Once you’ve got banners made, a website, and lots of taglines and even promo codes, you could recruit affiliates for your system and book.
 This is a step for the advanced in marketing author.